 Categories

 289 Pearl St, Gardner, MA 01440

-Accessible hiking and kayaking will be hosted by DCR’s Universal Access Program.
+Accessible hiking and kayaking were hosted by DCR’s Universal Access Program and their partners Waypoint Adventure and All Out Adventures.

 Thank you to the sponsors who make this event possible!
-My Ombudsman, Tempus Unlimited, Easter Seals, 1199SEIU Healthcare Workers East, Independence Associates, the Institute for Human Centered Design, Bay State Wheelers, and the Massachusetts Office on Disability
+My Ombudsman, Tempus Unlimited, Easter Seals MA, 1199SEIU Healthcare Workers East, Independence Associates, Institute for Human Centered Design, Bay State Wheelers, and Massachusetts Office on Disability.

+Categories